-During the year ended December 31, 2015, the Company raised \$0.8 million in equity financing and received \$2.9 million from sales of mining equipment.
-The proceeds are being used to partially repay the Company's line of credit with the Trade and Development Bank of Mongolia ("LOC") and to advance the Company's Pulacayo and Chandgana power plant projects.
+During the year ended December 31, 2016, the Company raised \$0.94 million in equity financing.
+The proceeds were used to fully repay the Company's line of credit with the Trade and Development Bank of Mongolia ("LOC") and to advance the Company's Pulacayo project.

+Credit Facility

-In 2015, the Company has borrowed \$1.5 million under its revolving Credit Facility, as amended, provided by Linx.
-On March 12, 2016, the Company signed the Amendment where the maximum principal amount available to the Company has been increased to \$2.5 million.
-In consideration of the Bonus of 20% of the total amounts advanced under the Credit Facility, as amended, Linx has agreed to postpone any repayments due under the Credit Facility, as amended, Linx has agreed to postpone any repayments due under the Credit Facility, as amended, until the earlier of October 1, 2016, or such time as the Company is in a reasonable financial position to repay all or a portion of the amounts owing, and remove the requirement for the Company to pay any 20% penalties as a result of any future failure to repay any amounts when due under the terms of the Credit Facility, as amended.
-A 5% "drawdown" fee will be applicable to amounts advanced over and above the original and outstanding \$1.5 million advanced, at the time of advance.
-Including the Bonus and "drawdown" fee, the Credit Facility, as amended, carries an effective annual interest rate of 34.5%.
-The "drawdown" fee, Bonus and all interest payable will be accrued and added to the maximum principal amount as they are incurred.
+On February 24, 2016, the Company signed the Second Amendment whereby the maximum principal amount available to the Company was increased to \$2.5 million.
+In consideration of the Bonus of 20% of the total amounts advanced under the Credit Facility, Linx agreed to postpone any repayments due under the Credit Facility, until the earlier of October 1, 2016, or such time as the Company is in a reasonable financial position to repay all or a portion of the amounts owing, and remove the requirement for the Company to pay any 20% penalties as a result of any future failure to repay any amounts when due under the terms of the Credit Facility.
+A 5% "drawdown" fee will be applicable to amounts advanced over and above the original and outstanding \$1.5 million advanced, at the time of advance including the interest on the Bonus and "drawdown" fee, which also bears interest at a rate of 1.5% per month with unpaid amounts accruing interest on the same terms.
+The Credit Facility carries an effective annual interest rate of 36.3%.